Suresh-Ramakrishna/FlatBuffers/README.md

 Unline ProtoBuff, FlatBuffers does not have any nuget package.
 You need to directly include Google's .NET FlatBuffers project to your solution in order to work with Flat Buffers.

 >You can download the project from here - https://github.com/google/flatbuffers/tree/master/net

+Note: Google.FlatBuffers project is the source from Google.
+There is no Nuget package to integrate Google Flatbuffers directly in our project.